-Foraminotomy procedure explained by Michael Weiss, D.O.
+Foraminotomy procedure explained by Chairman, Department of Surgery, Michael C. Weiss, D.O., FAOAO

 At Laser Spine Institute, surgeons perform a procedure called a foraminotomy using an endoscopic approach that requires no hospitalization.

 A foraminotomy of the spine is used to treat the following conditions:

 Surgeons perform a foraminotomy to relieve the symptoms of nerve root compression, known as a "pinched nerve," caused by bone, disc, scar tissue, or excessive ligament development compressing the foramen.

 During this endoscopic procedure, the surgeon begins by placing a tube into a small incision.
 One at a time, a series of tubes of increasing size are placed over the first tube to slowly create a small opening to the spine.
 This allows surgeons to perform foraminotomies with minimal damage to the surrounding muscles, which are split between their fibers and are not torn or cut.
 The last tube measures about 18 millimeters in diameter (the size of a small marker), the space needed to insert the laser, camera, suction, irrigation, and other surgical instruments.

 Once the tools are in place, the surgeon begins removing the bone and tissue that is compressing the nerve without causing the patient discomfort.
 When the procedure is complete, the tube is slowly removed, allowing the muscles to move back into place.
 A stitch or two is needed to close the incision.

 After one to two hours of monitoring, the patient (with a companion) is free to go.
 We generally encourage patients to take a walk the afternoon or evening of their foraminotomy procedure.
 The patient then returns the following day for a postoperative visit to get clearance from the physician to return home.